About Dr. Raphael Bueno

 As a board-certified thoracic surgeon, Dr. Bueno’s main passions are in the further research of lung cancer and mesothelioma treatment, although he treats many more conditions.

-Dr. Bueno also specializes in the following treatments and procedures
+Dr. Bueno specializes in the following procedures:

 - General surgery

 - Thoracic surgery

 Notably, Dr. Bueno performed the first image-guided video-assisted thoracic surgery (iVATS) procedure in the world on one of his lung cancer patients.